cassiel/arduino-node.js/README.md

 - Python is done
 - Ruby still to be ported from other projects

+## Introduction

 This is a front-end package for talking to an Arduino with Python, Ruby and Node.js.
 It's a child project of [arduino-clj](https://github.com/cassiel/arduino-clj), which contains the back-end Arduino code and a front-end for Clojure; this project just adds front-ends for Python, Ruby and Node.js, talking to the same back-end.
 Refer to `arduino-clj` for protocol reference, Arduino installation instructions and so on.

-## Installation

-For initial testing, follow the Python route and get `serial-poke.py` working.
+For initial testing, follow the Python route and get `serial-poke.py` working (unless you're happier hacking at Node.js).

 ### Python

+The code works under Python 2 and Python 3.

 - On OS X, the serial package for Python 2.x isn't installed by default, so: